telus/tds-core/guide/getting-started/faq.md

 ## What if I'm not using the RA?

 Technically, TDS is a library of React components that are bundled as transpiled ES6 modules that can be used outside of the RA.
-However, it is **strongly** encouraged to use it together with the RA (TELUS Digital Platform) to easily implement all of the standards that TELUS web properties need to follow and are enforced by [DRB](https://drb.telus.com).
+However, it is **strongly** encouraged to use it together with the RA (TELUS digital Platform) to easily implement all of the standards that TELUS web properties need to follow and are enforced by [DRB](https://drb.telus.com).